 Product Gym: Got it.
 And that’s awesome.
 So you did the first round phone screen, and they’re already expediting for you to come on-site?
 Okay.
 So for those of you guys that don’t know, before we get to your questions, usually, it’s not very customary to have one on-site and one phone screen.
 Typically, at the very beginning you have a phone screen with the recruiter, a second phone screen with is usually somebody from product.
 But usually that’s done over the phone.

-As of 2018, late 2018, we’re seeing more of our students do a case study before they actually go on-site to the interview, though the third round would be an on-site and in the fourth round, it will also be on-site.
+As of 2018, late 2018, we’re seeing more of our members do a case study before they actually go on-site to the interview, though the third round would be an on-site and in the fourth round, it will also be on-site.
 It’s not unusual, but it is highly irregular for them to go ahead and expedite the on-site interview before having at least one more phone screen.
 If not, at least a case study before you go on-site to determine whether or not you’re going to be worthwhile for their time.
 And usually the case is this:

 For phone screens, there is a very defined time when the phone screen begins.
 And when the phone screen ends.
 For the first round, no more than 20 to 30 minutes.
 And if it’s a conversation with the Product member for a second round phone screen, it’s about 30 to 45 minutes.
 OK, so the fact that they’re already expediting you to the on-site interview the first is a bit strange.
 The first thing that you really want to clarify so that you can best position yourself to go to the next round is to determine what was it about that first round phone screen, what is it about your background that got them so excited and so pumped up that they wanted to go ahead and meet you face to face already?
 You need to understand those things first, before you start developing a pitch.
 Does that make sense?